HarinDulneth/HarinDulneth/README.md

 I'm **Harin Dulneth**, a Computer Science undergraduate specializing in Artificial Intelligence, with a focus on building AI-driven, production-grade systems.
 Experienced in developing scalable backend services with FastAPI and .NET, and integrating machine learning solutions using PyTorch and TensorFlow.

-Skilled in developing end-to-end ML pipelines, RESTful APIs and data-driven applications with PostgreSQL, MongoDB and Redis.
+I'm Skilled in developing end-to-end ML pipelines, RESTful APIs and data-driven applications with PostgreSQL, MongoDB and Redis.
 Comfortable with Docker and CI/CD workflows, ensuring reliable and maintainable deployments.
 Passionate about leveraging AI to build practical, user-centric and high-performance software solutions.